intergalaktik/EMC-experiments/EMC-TinySA/README.md

 Download ![EEZ meassuring project](https://github.com/intergalaktik/EMC-experiments/tree/main/EMC-TinySA/EEZ)

-You can first do meassurements then connect your SA and get measurements into computer.
+You can first do measurements then connect your SA and get measurements into the computer.

 ## Measurements

 ### Amplifier

-Be carefull not to burn your equipement, use attenuators to lower signal strength.
+Be careful not to burn your equipment, use attenuators to lower signal strength.

-Once you are sure signal is not to strong you can decrease attenuation.
+Once you are sure the signal is not too strong you can decrease attenuation.

-With this measurements we will get amplification for each frequency we will meassure later.
+With these measurements we will get amplification for each frequency we will measure later.

 Setup one TinySA in signal generator mode.

 Set FREQ, in our case we will have this set to 500MHz.

-Set level - in our case that is -30dBm
+Set level - in our case, that is -30dBm

-Set SWEEP to some range in our case SPAN will be 1GHz
+Set SWEEP to some range in our case SPAN will be 1GHz.

 Set SWEEP time - in our case 600s

 Press BACK

-On attenuator set attenuation to for high level - in our case -30dBm
+On the attenuator set attenuation to for high level - in our case -30dBm

-Connect atenuator to receiving tinySA
+Connect attenuator to receiving tiny

 ![Connection](pictures/gain.jpg)

-In Spectrum analyser mode set FREQUENCY
+In Spectrum analyzer mode set FREQUENCY

 START 30 MHz, STOP 1GHz